Skip to navigation Skip to content Skip to footer

 Overview

 Some of your favorite digital applications (apps) may ask for access to your health information.
 You may now choose to connect your UCare health data to these apps.
-UCare has developed an interface that will allow your apps access to certain health information when, where and in a way that you need it most.
+UCare created an interface that lets your apps access certain health information when, where and in a way you need it most.
 The types of data that may be shared with an app include:

-• other specific clinical information that the app may require
+• Other clinical information that the app may require

-Things to consider before allowing a third-party app to access your health care data
+Things to think about before letting a third-party app access your health care data

-Before you ask UCare to share your health data with a third-party app, read the information below to help you decide which third-party apps to share your health data with.
+Before you ask UCare to share your health data with a third-party app, read the information below to help you decide which apps should have it.

-Take an active role to protect your health information.
-Look for a privacy policy that clearly shows how the app will use your data.
-If an app doesn’t have a privacy policy that clearly answers the below questions, don’t share your health information with the app.
+Protect your health information actively.
+Look for a privacy policy clearly showing how the app will use your data.
+If an app doesn't have a privacy policy that answers the questions below, don't share your health information with it.

 • Will my data be stored in a de-identified or anonymized form?